kkhanhluu/kkhanhluu.github.io/content/blog/loose-equality-vs-strict-equality/index.md

 After having some foundations of strict and loose equal, the next question is should we continue ignoring `==` and sticking to `===`?
 The ball is on your court.

-Personally, the only case i use `==` is for checking if the object is `null` or `undefined`.
+Personally, the only case I use `==` is `obj == null` for checking if the object is `null` or `undefined`.
 If both of 2 values is `null` or `undefined`, they are equal so only one `==` comparison is enough to check both cases.
 In comparison to `===`, the code is prettier and much more concise .

 [Kyle Simpson has a controversial opinion that the usage of `==` should be preferred and `===` should only be a last option](https://levelup.gitconnected.com/kyle-simpson-ive-forgotten-more-javascript-than-most-people-ever-learn-3bddc6c13e93).
-Dr. Axel Rauschmayer also wrote a [blog post] (https://2ality.com/2011/12/strict-equality-exemptions.html) about possibles usage of `==` in javascript.
+Dr. Axel Rauschmayer also wrote a [blog post](https://2ality.com/2011/12/strict-equality-exemptions.html) about possibles usage of `==` in javascript.
 Please checkout those resources, take the time and make a wise choice for yourself.

 ## Magic number - solution